What do you do when you and your spouse discipline differently?

 3. Talk to your spouse frequently about how you should discipline.

 Discipline changes every 6 months or so as children age.
 What worked before may not work now, nor is it necessarily appropriate.
+And what worked great for one child might be disastrous when applied to the next.
 Have conversations when there are no major crises about what behaviour you should expect, and what appropriate consequences should be.

 4. If you don’t agree with how your spouse is disciplining, talk to him at a time when there is no crisis.